How to Make Proper English Crumpets at Home

 • Dried yeast - 1 tsp dried yeast

-3. Mix a few ml of water with your dried yeast.
+3. In a separate small dish, mix a few milliliters of water with your dried yeast to activate it.

-4. Add the sugar, baking powder and yeast mixture to the bowl and mix for another 30 seconds until you have a clear batter.
+4. Add the sugar, baking powder, and your activated yeast mixture to the bowl.
+Whisk for another 30 seconds until you have a smooth, clear batter.

 💡

-Top tip: make sure your mixing bowl is bigger than you need as the crumpet batter will expand quite a bit.
+Top tip: Make sure your mixing bowl is generously sized!
+This batter will expand quite a bit as it rests.

 2. Pre-heat your frying pan on a hob on medium heat setting.

-3. Before you start, stir your batter to remove any large air bubbles.
+3. Before you start pouring, give your batter a gentle stir to release any large air bubbles.

-4. Use a ladle to pour the batter into the Crumpet rings inside the pan to about halfway up.
+4. Using a ladle, pour the batter into each crumpet ring, filling them about halfway up.

-6. Continue to cook until the middle of the Crumpet is not too gooey, then flip it over and brown the tops.
+6. Continue to cook until the middle of the crumpet is no longer too gooey.
+Then, with a confident flip, then flip them to brown the tops lightly.

 7. Remove the baked Crumpet from the pan (if the top looks a bit gooey, flip it over in the pan for a few seconds)